nicm42/100-days-of-code/log2.md

 Thoughts: The final challenge took me a while, but I did see how much less code there was when you go mobile first.
 I'm liking the idea of Tailwind so far, it looks interesting.
 I am looking forward to learning more and trying it out.

 Link to work: None

+Day 85: 6th May 2020
+Progress: Did most of the Tailwind CSS course.

+Thoughts: The Tailwind CSS course was good to help me understand the basics.
+But it was very basic, so rather than finishing the last challenges, the best thing to do will be to use it.

+Link to work: None